Pregabalin

 • Timing: You can take pregabalin with or without food.
 Try taking pregabalin with food if it makes you feel sick (nausea).
 Take pregabalin at the same times each day.
 You need to take pregabalin regularly and not just when your nerve pain gets bad.

-• Swallow the capsules whole, with a glass of water: Do not open the capsules.
+• Swallow the capsules whole, with a glass of water: Don't open the capsules.
 If you have problems swallowing pregabalin capsules, talk to your doctor or pharmacist.
 Read more about tips for swallowing tablets and capsules.

 • Limit or avoid alcohol while taking pregabalin: Taking pregabalin and alcohol can make you more sleepy, drowsy or dizzy and increase your risk of falls.

 • Missed dose: If you forget to take your dose, take it as soon as you remember that day.
-But if it is nearly time (within 4 hours) for your next dose, just take the next dose at the right time.
+But if it's nearly time for your next dose (within 4 hours), just take the next dose at the right time.
 Do not take double the dose.

-• Pain relief is not immediate: If you are taking pregabalin for pain, it does not relieve pain immediately.
+• Pain relief won't be immediate: If you're taking pregabalin for pain, it doesn't relieve pain immediately.
 It may take a few days before you feel less pain.

 • Don't stop taking pregabalin suddenly: Talk to your doctor before stopping.
-The dose will need to be reduced over a period of time even if you are taking low doses of pregabalin.
+The dose will need to be reduced over a period of time even if you're taking low doses of pregabalin.

 Here are some things to know when you're taking pregabalin.
 Read the information in the section above on how to take pregabalin and the information in the section below on side effects where you will find important information on dizziness and drowsiness.